 The DRSC/TRiP-FGR is pleased to announce that we recently updated our high-throughput, high-content imaging system.
-Through funds from NIH, HHMI, and the Harvard Medical School Tools & Technology program, we were able to get a GE IN Cell 6000 automated imaging system.
+Through funds from NIH, HHMI, and the Harvard Medical School Tools & Technology program, we were able to get a

 On Sept.
 27, 2017, DRSC/TRiP-FGR Director S. Mohr will present a talk on "High-throughput CRISPR-based approaches to cancer target identification" at the 2017 CHI Discovery on Target conference at the Westin Copley Place, Boston, MA, USA.

 The DRSC & TRiP will be at the Annual Drosophila Research Conference (aka 'the fly meeting') in San Diego, CA, in March/April of 2017.
 Please feel free to contact us if you'd like to set up a meeting to discuss a screen project or other research need we can help with.